Outdoor Restaurants and Terraces in London

 The London Bridge outpost of Bar Douro has a spacious outdoor terrace, where you can prop up a barrel with a white port & tonic and a bifana sandwich or sit at a table for some Portuguese sharing places.
 And you can do both whilst staying covered and heated.

 The restaurants on the ground floor of Kingly Court have the space for outdoor tables, both inside the central (covered and heated) courtyard and outside on the street facing sides.
-That means you and your pals can meet up and eat at the likes Pizza Pilgrims, Shoryu Ramen and Club Mexicana.
+That means you and your pals can meet up and eat at the likes Pizza Pilgrims and Shoryu Ramen.

 Brixton Jamm has made over the Brixton Courtyard with covered booths, a retractable roof, an outdoor bar and a DJ area with 360-sound.
 There’s also a food menu featuring fried chicken and halloumi burgers, mac & cheese dippers, chicken tenders and loaded fries, and a selection of classic cocktails and jugs.